-While you are on call there is also a second line on call rota formed of senior members of the technical operations team and the CTO.
+While you are on call there is also a second line on call rota formed of senior members of the technical operations team.
 Opsgenie will alert them if you do not acknowledge an alert within 5 minutes.
 This is to make sure that alerts are dealt with in a timely manner.
 You should not feel bad about missing an Opsgenie alert.
 This is one of the reasons why we have the second line rota.

 To escalate to people not on the current rota, create an alert on Opsgenie with

 ops_team api) and add them as a responder.